 Project Coordinator is responsible for administrative functions related to the project.
-The project is coordinated by the Estonian University of Life Sciences, with Hector Pagan from the Institute of Veterinary Medicine and Animal Sciences acting as the Coordinator.
+The project is coordinated by the Estonian University of Life Sciences, with Hector C. Pagan from the Institute of Veterinary Medicine and Animal Sciences acting as the Coordinator.

 The Steering Committee

 The SEARMET Steering Committee (SC) will be the main collective decision-making body for the project.

 The Steering Committee will review research and project implementation progress as well as reports submitted by the Project Coordinator in terms of the budget and program objectives.

 The members of the Steering Committee are:

 Prof Ülle Jaakma, Estonian University of Life Sciences

 Dr Lisa Thurston, University of Sheffield

 Prof Poul Hyttel, University of Copenhagen